plone/documentation/coredev/continous-integration.md

 ## 3) Wait for commit tests to pass before moving on

-Always monitor the build's progress and fix the problem right away if it fails.
+Always monitor the build's progress, and fix the problem right away if it fails.
 You have a far better chance of fixing the build, if you just introduced a regression than later.
 Also another developer might have committed in the meantime (by breaking rule 1), making things more complicated for yours.